Ways To Help Your Active Child Focus During Online Learning

-For instance, in our writing lessons, we first identify whether our learners are in the stage of “do not know what to write” or “do not know how to write”.
-Most children have the issue of “do not know what to write”.
-The lessons for them include Picture Discussion, recognition and writing of words, and article reading.
-These are to equip them to circumvent the “do not know what to write” barrier.
+For instance, in our writing lessons, we first identify whether our learners do not know what to write, or do not know how to write.
+We find many students are just unsure of what to write.
+Lessons include discussion of visuals, recognition and writing of words, and article reading.
+These are to equip them to circumvent the barrier of not knowing what to write.

 The real solution to helping your active child focus during online learning classes, is in designing and adapting the learning program according to the learners’ need for engagement.

 It is precisely with engagement in mind that we created our online learning programs (class size, platform, course materials and lesson duration).
 Our learning programs allow children to learn at their own pace and at their proficiency level, and have focused teacher attention for them to seek clarity in real-time.

 At LingoAce, we don’t force a dry Chinese language curriculum on learners.
 Instead, we work around the natural behavior of children to help them attain knowledge in Chinese language.
 Knowing that children are eager to learn new things and explore the world around them, the question is how well we as educators turn their learning styles to their advantage.